Careers

 Careers at Sage

-The Sage School is a Pre-K through Grade 8 school enrolling 150 students in Foxboro, MA.
+The Sage School is an Early Childhood through Grade 8 school enrolling 150 students in Foxboro, MA.
 Sage, a school for gifted and talented students, is committed to providing advanced academics to students from the greater Boston and Providence areas and beyond.
 We are a small, cohesive, nurturing community that values the free expression of ideas, the individual contributions of our members, and all types of diversity.
 We are committed to the core values of Passion, Excellence, Respect, and Collaboration.
 The Sage School does not discriminate in its hiring practices and seeks to maximize the diversity of the school in terms of class, gender, ethnicity, race, religion, sexual orientation, abilities/disabilities, and language.

 Minimum Qualifications